bryanat/Reinforcement-Learning-Unity-3D-Packing/README.md

 Training with ML-Agents is further described [here](https://github.com/gzrjzcx/ML-agents/blob/master/docs/Training-ML-Agents.md#training-with-mlagents-learn)

-### Proximal Policy Optimization
-ML-Agents provide an implementation of two reinforcement learning algorithms:

-- Proximal Policy Optimization (PPO)
-- Soft Actor-Critic (SAC)
-The default algorithm is PPO.
-This is a method that has been shown to be more general purpose and stable than many other RL algorithms.

-In contrast with PPO, SAC is off-policy, which means it can learn from experiences collected at any time during the past.
-This a main reason that PPO is implemented for PackerHand.
-PPO in an on-policy which means taht it learns directly from real-time experiences collected from the environment.
-For more information on the PPO, see [here](https://openai.com/research/openai-baselines-ppo).

 ### PackerHand Agent
 Each time a box needs to be packed from the spawning area into the bin, the agent: